pfsense/docs/source/routing/no-buffer-space-available.rst

 the cable may also help.
 Removing traffic shaping if it is enabled is also a good test.

 Otherwise investigate the traffic on the NIC and look for other buffer-related causes.
-Seek help from `pfSense Commercial Support <https://portal.pfsense.org>`__ for assistance in diagnosing the issue, or post on the forum/mailing list.
+Seek help from |support_link| for assistance in diagnosing the issue, or post on the forum/mailing list.